Kendall Ciesemier: Education

 Ciesemier attended Franklin Middle School in Wheaton, Illinois, where she was a student when she formed Kids Caring 4 Kids.
 She graduated from Georgetown University in Washington, DC with a Bachelor of Arts in Sociology.
 While at Georgetown, she co-hosted a radio show called "He Said, She Said" with her older brother Connor, which covered pop culture and current events.

 Ciesemier later attended the New York Film Academy for a six-week program in documentary production.

 Career

 Ciesemier worked as a production assistant at CBS This Morning during the 2016 presidential election.
 She later worked as a producer and reporter for both The New York Times Opinion Section and Mic.

 While at Mic, Ciesemier interviewed Alice Marie Johnson, who was serving life without parole for a first-time nonviolent drug offense.
 The interview inspired Kim Kardashian to advocate for the clemency of Johnson.

 Ciesemier currently works for the American Civil Liberties Union as a host of the podcast At Liberty and as a multimedia producer.

+Friendship and work with Tonya Ingram

+In 2019, at age 27, Tonya Ingram posted on Instagram looking for a living person willing to become her kidney-donor.
+The organ procurement system (OPS) in the United States, run by the United Network for Organ Sharing (UNOS), as of 2019, failed to recover around 28,000 organs a year.
+Utilizing journalism, Ingram and writer and organ-recipient, Ciesemier, asked the government to hold the organizations involved in OPS accountable, believing this would result in Ingram receiving a kidney.

+Ingram told the House Oversight Subcommittee on Economic and Consumer Policy that she would die without the federal government's urgent action.
+A year and a half later, on Dec.
+30, 2022, Ingram died of complications from kidney failure.

+In 2022, Ingram was one of 12,000 people on waiting lists who died or became too sick to receive a transplant.